Peter Willemoes

-Peter Willemoes (11 May 1783 – 22 March 1808) was a Danish naval officer.
-He fell in the Battle of Zealand Point.
+Lieutenant Peter Willemoes (11 May 1783 – 22 March 1808) was a Royal Danish Navy officer.
+He died in the Battle of Zealand Point.
 He is commemorated by a statue on the harbourfront in his native town of Assens.

-Early life and education

 Willemoes was born on 11 May 1783 in Assens on the island of Funen, where his father was a public servant.
-At the age of twelve he was sent to the Naval Academy in Copenhagen, where he was a mediocre student who chafed under and rebelled against the harsh discipline.
+At the age of twelve he was sent to the Naval Academy in Copenhagen.
 He became a cadet in 1795 and sekondløjtnant (second lieutenant) in 1800.